The difference between Service Classes and Traits in PHP

 Service Classes

-When code does not naturally fit into one class or another nicely then you have a candidate for a service.
 For example, there may be a mailing service or a user creation service.
 These are tasks that need to be repeated over and over again in different places.
 This makes them good candidates for a service class.

 Some ideas for service classes:

-- Service class responsible for sending SMS via Twilio.
+Service class responsible for sending SMS via Twilio.

-- Service class responsible for sending Emails via Mailgun (Newsletter Service).
+Service class responsible for sending Emails via Mailgun (Newsletter Service).

-Example of a Service Class (in Laravel)
+Example of a Service Class in Laravel

 Here is an example of the App\Services\UptimeRobotAPI.php